See how well you suit this job in Career Planner.

-Landscape architecture is a chartered career and The Landscape Institute (LI) accredits undergraduate degrees which can be completed as the first step towards chartered status.
+Landscape architecture is a chartered career and undergraduate degrees which can be completed as the first step towards chartered status are accredited by The Landscape Institute (LI) .
 The degrees typically last four years and are available in topics such as:

 When applying for jobs, candidates need to show evidence of the following in addition to their formal qualifications:

 If you are considering self-employment, a sound business sense and cross-functional awareness are essential.

 Relevant pre-entry experience is desirable as it shows your interest and commitment to the career area.
 Some courses include industrial placements but if yours doesn't, consider finding vacation or part-time work.
 Anything in a landscape-based area will be useful, as will any work that involves design or creative skills.
 Volunteering projects linked to the environment can also help.

 Two types of student membership are available with The Landscape Institute:

 All students are eligible to join but students on accredited courses who take up full membership will receive an automatic upgrade to licentiate membership with no further charge in the year in which they graduate.
 Becoming a member of the institute demonstrates your commitment to the profession.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.